Tuition & Policies

 Every student will be issued a performance shirt to wear when requested at special events.
 There is no additional fee for the shirt unless it is lost or destroyed and a replacement is needed.
 Before exchanging your shirt for a larger size, please launder it and return it to your teacher.

 Please plan to arrive early to your lesson so you have time to find a space.
-Visitor parking is available in the Burke Hall parking lot and in the Burton Morgan Center.
-Parking in front of the music building is NOT a good option because you may be ticketed around the construction area.
+Visitor parking is available along W. College St. or on Broadway, in front of Burton Hall, in the Burke Hall parking lot, and in the Burton Morgan Center.

 If you have any questions regarding our tuition and policies, please contact Bryan Flynn, program administrator.